charmed-kubernetes/charm-docker/README.md

 See [config.yaml](https://api.jujucharms.com/charmstore/v5/~containers/docker/archive/config.yaml) for
 list of configuration options.

+> Note: Setting HTTP proxy values will override `juju-http-proxy` or `juju-https-proxy` on the model.

 ## Docker Compose

 This charm also installs the 'docker-compose' python package using pip.
 So